 At The Mariners’, we’re very lucky because we have the capability to create photogrammetric (3D) models and orthomosaics (static images) of our artifacts.
 This is particularly helpful for large objects because, as you can imagine, it’s a little overwhelming trying to fully understand a 22-foot vessel sitting in front of you!
 This technology allows us to see the object as a whole while still being able to investigate individual components, making these tools extremely useful in the conservation process.
 Additionally, they allow us to share a digital view of La Isabel with people around the world, which is a wonderful asset during this digital age!

-Before we could do all of that, though, we had to bring La Isabel out of storage so she could be front and center:
+Before we could do all of that, though, we had to bring La Isabel out of storage so it could be front and center:

 The first step in creating models/mosaics is extensive photography.
 I started by photographing the entire exterior of the boat from multiple angles to ensure I fully captured La Isabel’s structure.
 After that, we built a platform so that I could take photos of the interior as well.